Iran's Rouhani: U.S. ties better but 'still a long road to travel'

 He said the tragedy may be a result of the Saudis transferring experienced troops to Yemen to fight against Iranian-backed Houthi fighters, a military campaign that Tehran has repeatedly criticized.

-(Reporting by Dayan Candappa, writing by Louis Charbonneau; Editing by Grant McCool, Jonathan Oatis and Raju Gopalakrishnan)
+(Reporting by Dayan Candappa, writing by Louis Charbonneau; Editing by Grant McCool and Jonathan Oatis)